seanhess/seanhess.github.com/about.md

 I was Cofounder and CTO of I.TV from 2009-2012.
 [Read more on LinkedIn](https://www.linkedin.com/in/seanhess#experience-101774237)

 We created the best interactive TV Guide in the iOS app store.
-The time grid was highly optimized and silky smooth on older devices.
+The timetable was highly optimized and silky smooth on older devices.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I4EXlmRrHT4" frameborder="0" allowfullscreen></iframe>